Koushik1311/result-management-system/README.md

 ## Note

-Please refer to the example_student_data.xlsx file for the structure of the data.
+Please refer to the example directory for the structure of the data.